felix-andreas/gpt-burn/README.md

 ## CLI options

-The `gpt-burn` command has multiple subcommmands:
+The `gpt-burn` command has multiple subcommands:

 ```
 Usage: gpt-burn <COMMAND>

 Commands:
   train  Train a new model
-  run    Generate text using pre-trained model
+  run    Generate text using a pre-trained model
   help   Print this message or the help of the given subcommand(s)

 Options: